Humans usually have 46 chromosomes (23 pairs) in each cell.

 Other chromosomal conditions

-Other changes in the amount or structure of chromosome 22 can have a variety of effects.
-Intellectual disability, developmental delay, delayed or absent speech, distinctive facial features, and behavior problems are common features.
+Other changes in the amount or structure of chromosome 22 can have various effects.
+Standard features are intellectual disability, developmental delay, delayed or absent speech, distinctive facial features, and behavior problems.

 Translocations of genetic material between chromosomes can also lead to extra or missing material from chromosome 22.
 The most common of these translocations involves chromosomes 11 and 22.